Emergency Department Digital Integration (EDDI)

 Designing at pace

-Utilising remote, collaborative design sessions, a multifaceted journey was devised to meet the needs of a diverse range of users in both clinical and administrative contexts.
+Through remote, collaborative design sessions, a multifaceted journey was created to meet the needs of diverse users in both clinical and administrative contexts.

 Testing with users